redis/redis-om-node/docs/classes/Repository.md

 ▸ **search**(): [`Search`](Search.md)<`TEntity`\>

-Kicks off the processes of building a query.
-Requires that RediSearch or RedisJSON is installed on your instance of Redis.
+Kicks off the process of building a query.
+Requires that RediSearch (and optionally RedisJSON) be is installed on your instance of Redis.

 #### Returns